djosifovski/Portfolio-Summary/README.md

 ![Falling stick](https://github.com/josifovskid/Portfolio-Summary/blob/main/falling_stick.png)

-- Derived the Lagrangian of a fallin stick
+- Derived the Lagrangian of a fallin stick.
-- Numerically calculated the time the stick takes to fall down
+- Numerically calculated the time the stick takes to fall down.
-- Checked the numerical computation experimentally, and confirmed it# Portfolio-Summary
+- Checked the numerical computation experimentally, and confirmed it.